MicrosoftDocs/power-platform/power-platform/alm/pipelines.md

 ### Can I use pipelines in the default environment?

 Yes.
-However, using the default environment as the pipelines host is not recommended.
-Customers should carefully evaluate the intended purpose and state of their default environment when deciding if ALM and pipelines is appropriate.
+However, using the default environment as the pipelines host isn't recommended.
+You should carefully evaluate the intended purpose and state of your default environment when deciding if ALM and pipelines is appropriate.

 ### Can I deploy using my own service principal?

 Not currently.
 Note that deployments are facilitated via a Microsoft-provided service principal that impersonates the deploying user.
-This is secure, compliant, and was designed to accommodate future capabilities.
+This is secure, compliant, and is designed to accommodate future capabilities.

 ### Can pipelines be used with Azure DevOps, GitHub, or the ALM Accelerator?

 Not currently.
 We aim for these to work together more seamlessly in the future.

 ### Can I roll back to a previous version?

 Not currently.
 The same is true when manually importing solutions.

 ### Can I specify advanced solution import behaviors such as update versus upgrade?

 Not currently.
-Pipelines default behavior is _Upgrade_ with _Maintain customizations_.
+Pipelines default import behavior is _Upgrade_ with _Maintain customizations_.

 ### Can an environment be associated with multiple hosts?